Fred-Hutch-Innovation-Lab/FHIL-data-science-knowledgebase/docs/data-science-workflow/open-data-science.md

 ## Openness

 **Open** science implies it can be seen by others.
 This usually means publishing code and data online.
-Github is used for code management, while Zenodo is useful for general digital storage.Gene Expression Omnibus or Sequence Read Archive are more domain specific resources for storing genomic/transcriptomic data for publications.
+Github is used for code management, while Zenodo is useful for general digital storage.
+Gene Expression Omnibus or Sequence Read Archive are more domain specific resources for storing genomic/transcriptomic data for publications.
 If you intend to publish an analysis, you will likely have to make your data public through one of these resources.
+See [data-publication]({% link docs/data-management/data-publication.md %})

 ## Accessibility